2437817509cr7-cpu/ECM2414-Card-Game/ECM2414-CardGame/ECM2414-CardGame/README.md

 - \test\cardgame\CardGameTest.java creates dynamically temporary .txt files, this allows to not requiered manual files.

 CardGameTest.java creates 3 types of temporary files:
+1. ```java
-1. ´Path pack = Files.createTempFile("pack_n2_", ".txt");
+    Path pack = Files.createTempFile("pack_n2_", ".txt");
-        Files.writeString(pack, packContent);´
+    Files.writeString(pack, packContent);
 This first file simulate a good pack for 2 players.
+2. ```java
-2. ´Path bad = Files.createTempFile("badpack_", ".txt");
+    Path bad = Files.createTempFile("badpack_", ".txt");
-        Files.writeString(bad, "1\n2\n3\n");´
+    Files.writeString(bad, "1\n2\n3\n");
 This second file simulate a invalid pack, the program needs 8xn numbers but this file gives only 3.
+3. ```java
-3. ´Path good = Files.createTempFile("goodpack_", ".txt");
+    Path good = Files.createTempFile("goodpack_", ".txt");
     String content = String.join("\n",
                 "0","0","1","1","2","2","3","3",  // to players
                 "4","4","5","5","6","6","7","7"   // to decks
-        );´
+        );
 This last file basically intent to try that when the user firstly use a invalid pack (like the example above) and then use a good pack like this one, the program ignore the first bad pack and accept the second one and continue with the game correctly.

 However if it is necessary to experiment manually, an own pack file could be included at the following path \src\resources\sample_pack.txt and modify the n value in the tests or in the console input (manually).